jonathan-hase/Periphery-Blog/content/posts/LookDev/index.md

 author: "periphery"               # Author name; can also be a list for multiple authors
 showtoc: false                    # Show Table of Content (toc) at top of post.
 Default false

-draft: true                       # Hugo: if true, page is omitted unless built with --buildDrafts
+draft: false                      # Hugo: if true, page is omitted unless built with --buildDrafts
-searchHidden: false               # PaperMod: omit this page from client-side search
+searchHidden: true                # PaperMod: omit this page from client-side search
+hiddenInHomelist: true            # PaperMid: omit this page from main page

 weight: 0                         # Sort on Main Page